openshift/installer/docs/user/openstack/README.md

 ```

 **NOTE:** If the `neutron` `trunk` service plug-in is enabled, trunk port will be created by default.
 For more information, please refer to [neutron trunk port](https://wiki.openstack.org/wiki/Neutron/TrunkPort).

+### Nova Metadata Service

+Nova [metadata service](https://docs.openstack.org/nova/latest/user/metadata.html#metadata-service) must be enabled and available at `http://169.254.169.254`.
+Currently the service is used to deliver Ignition config files to Nova instances and provide information about the machine to `kubelet`.

 ## OpenStack Credentials